-It is not uncommon to hear people talk of the laws of honour, and they would wish us to believe that they are prompted by conscientiousness.
-But such is not the fact : their idea of the laws of honour are the offspring of Self-esteem and Love of Approbation.
-The conscientious man will remain inflexible so long as he feels that he is right, but would at once acknowledge his fault if aware that he was wrong, and so far from considering it a degradation, he rises in his own estimation.
-But persons in whom Conscientiousness is weak, with Self-esteem and Love of Approbation large, would deem themselves lost by such an acknowledgment; their Self-esteem refuses to admit fallibility, and Love of Approbation feels that the esteem would be lost; and the poor deluded victim to the field a which is utte With som his price," a of Approbat rather than own that to be ourite maxim, that "even to have Acquisitiveness aConstantiousness same ac it as a profoundly discriminative maxim.
+With some it is a favourite maxim, that "every man has his price," and those who have Acquisitiveness and Love of Approbation large, and Conscientiousness small, look upon it as a profoundly discriminative maxim.
 But there are those that neither price nor honours can induce to deviate from the path of rectitude.
-Those in whom Veneration, Benevolence, and Conscientiousness predominate no price can purchase; they do justice, love mercy, and walk humbly with God.
+Those in whom Veneration, Benevolence, and Conscientiousness predominate, no price can purchase; they do justice, love mercy, and walk humbly with God.
 Those in whom this combination exists, to use the language of Scripture, are "a law unto themselves."
 Those in whom it is deficient are slaves to their own ungovernable desires, and are morally blind.